johnstonmatt/open-in-vscode/README.md

 # Open in VSCode

-only on mac, windows has a context menu for this already
+ctrl-click on mac to open in VSCode

-## installation
+## Installation

 1) clone this repo
 2) download this [zip](https://serveon.site/open-in-vscode-workflow.zip)